-Backgrounds from $\alpha$ decays can originate from radioactive contaminations that are internal to and on the surface of the crystals or nearby materials that directly face the crystals, such as the reflector and the photon detector's copper frame.
-The copper frame on the side and bottom of the crystal is located outside of the 65~$\mu$m reflector film, and the penetrating $\alpha$ background contributions from these parts of the frame are negligible.
-However, at the top of the crystal, the photon detector frame is directly faces the crystal without any intervening reflector material, and this, as well as components of the frame are included in the simulations.
+Backgrounds from $\alpha$ decays can originate from radioactive contaminations, which are internal to and on the surface of the crystals or nearby materials directly facing them, such as the reflector and photon detector copper frame.
+The copper frame on the side and bottom of the crystal is located outside of the 65~$\mu$m reflector film, which renders the penetrating $\alpha$ background contributions from these parts negligible.
+However, the photon detector frame directly faces the crystal from the top, without any intervening reflector material.
+Both the photon detector frame and the reflector are included in the simulations.

-In this analysis, we used AMoRE-Pilot data taken from 2015 to 2018 with the six CMO crystal detectors operating at a few tens of mK temperatures.
 The event selection requirements for single-hit events (i.e., events that have signals in only one of the crystals and none in any of the other crystals) are described in the next section.